Onna Tachiguishi-Retsuden

-Onna Tachiguishi-Retsuden (女立喰師列伝) taglined Ketsune korokke no Ogin: Paresuchina shitō hen (ケツネコロッケのお銀 ~パレスチナ死闘篇~), is a live-action short movie directed by Japanese filmmaker Mamoru Oshii.
+Onna Tachiguishi-Retsuden (女立喰師列伝) taglined Ketsune korokke no Ogin: Paresuchina shitō hen (ケツネコロッケのお銀 ~パレスチナ死闘篇~), is a Japanese short film written and directed by Mamoru Oshii.

 Title

 The original title translates in English as Female Fast Food Grifter: Foxy Croquette O-Gin ~Struggle to Death in Palestine~.

 Short

 This live action film is a spinoff episode of the anime feature film Tachigui: The Amazing Lives of the Fast Food Grifters released in April 2006.
 It focuses on a female Fast Food Grifter known as Foxy Croquette.

 The premium edition was available as a DVD (24 minutes) bundled with the first issue of Monthly Comic Ryu ("月刊 Comic リュウ").
 The disc was inserted in a paperboard package.

 The magazine's first issue coincides with the release of the video edition of Tachiguishi-Retsuden in Japan.

-On December 22, 2006 the short film was re-released in a regular DVD case and made available in stores.
+On December 22, 2006, the short film was re-released in a regular DVD case and made available in stores.
 This retail edition features 39 minutes of extra material (Making Of featurette and a Mamoru Oshii interview) and a different disc serigraphy using the new cover artwork.

 The first print contains a pair of collector wooden chopsticks, as a reference to the one used by the female Fast Food Grifter in the movie.
 Customers ordering from the distributor's official online shop can get an extra pair of chopsticks.
 This limited edition uses the original movie's own colors blue/yellow, while the regular package is designed after the short, i.e. black/red.